Dr Pepper: Dr Pepper Girl

-In 1963, singer Donna Loren became a spokesperson for the company when she was selected in a nationwide search to be the “Dr Pepper Girl”.
+In 1963, singer Donna Loren became a spokesperson for the company when she was selected in a nationwide search to be the "Dr Pepper Girl".
 National exposure followed for Loren as she promoted the drink via radio, print, television, calendars, billboards, and personal appearances.
 One of her first appearances for the company was as co-host with Dick Clark (whom she worked with regularly) of an ABC television special, Dr Pepper Celebrity Party.

-She subsequently made hundreds of singing and personal appearances for Dr Pepper.
-In Dr Pepper—King of Beverages, Dr Pepper historian Harry E. Ellis wrote, “Sparkly, vivacious and gifted with a wonderful voice, Donna was an immediate success.
-She became widely known in a short period as "The Dr Pepper Girl," appearing at special events and on programs sponsored by the company.
+Donna Loren subsequently made hundreds of singing and personal appearances for Dr Pepper.
+In Dr Pepper—King of Beverages, Dr Pepper historian Harry E. Ellis wrote, "Sparkly, vivacious and gifted with a wonderful voice, Donna was an immediate success.
+She became widely known in a short period as "The Dr Pepper Girl", appearing at special events and on programs sponsored by the company.
 Miss Loren would figure prominently in Dr Pepper's plans for some five years, not only as an entertainer but doing commercials for radio and TV and appearing in many forms of advertising.
-She appeared on 24-sheet poster boards, point-of-sale and on Dr Pepper calendars.”
+She appeared on 24-sheet poster boards, point-of-sale and on Dr Pepper calendars."

-Donna Loren’s role as Dr Pepper spokesperson led to her first appearance in the American International Pictures’ Beach Party film Muscle Beach Party.
-Loren later explained: “Dr Pepper was involved in that [the Beach Party movies] and actually placed me as product placement.
-And because I could sing, they gave me a duet with Dick Dale, and then it just went on from there.”
+Loren's role as Dr Pepper spokesperson led to her first appearance in the American International Pictures' Beach Party film Muscle Beach Party.
+Loren later explained: "Dr Pepper was involved in that [the Beach Party movies] and actually placed me as product placement.
+And because I could sing, they gave me a duet with Dick Dale, and then it just went on from there."
 From this, she went on to appear in three more Beach Party films.
 Away from the company, Loren was a familiar presence in the 1960s due to her many performances on television, films, and her records for Capitol, Reprise and other labels.
 She represented Dr Pepper until 1968.

 From 1961 until 1981, Dr Pepper was also the sponsor of the Miss Teenage America beauty pageant.